The HARP 2.0 Rules : Complete HARP 2 Eligibility Requirements For U.S. Homeowners (Plus Mortgage Rates)

 Does HARP work the same with Fannie Mae as with Freddie Mac?

 Yes, for the most part, the program is the same with Fannie Mae as with Freddie Mac.
 There are some small differences, but they affect just a tiny, tiny portion of the general population.
-For everyone else, the guidelines work the same.
+For most people, though, the guidelines work the same.

 My bank sent me a HARP rate quote by mail.
 It looks like a high interest rate.
 Should I shop it around?